 Look at the door handles!

-This may sound like a weird travel tip but it`s not.
+This may sound like a weird travel tip but, it`s not.
 Photographing doors is already a very nice theme, but what makes the doors of the houses in the old town of Cartagena de Indias even more unique is the crafted metal door handles.
-In shapes like mermaids, octopuses and (a lot of) lizards, paying attention to those special details turned my time in the city into a very fun and curious treasure hunt!
+In shapes like mermaids, octopuses, and (a lot of) lizards, paying attention to those unique details turned my time in the city into a very fun and curious treasure hunt!

 Beautiful, vivid doors!

 Detail of one of the many lizard doors handles I saw!